A characterization of chains in dimension three: Chains

-Note that by \eqref{eq:TU-general-chain}, 3D path geometries in Theorem \ref{thm:2d-path-geometries-generalized-chains} do not satisfy the necessary condition \eqref{eq:TC-3D-to-2D} relating the torsion entries of the 3D path geometry to $T_1$ and $C_1.$ It turns out that adding this necessary condition to conditions (1) and (2) in Theorem \ref{thm:2d-path-geometries-generalized-chains} is also sufficient for a 3D path geometry to arise as chains of a 2D path geometry. \begin{corollary} A 3D path geometry $(Q,\scX,\scV)$ arises from chains of a 2D path geometry $(N,\scD_1,\scD_2)$ if and only if \begin{enumerate} \item The binary quartic $\bC$ has two distinct real roots of multiplicity 2. \item The canonical 2-form of rank 2 induced on $Q$ as a result of normalizing $\bC,$ given in Proposition \ref{prop:type-D-curv-chains}, is closed. \item The entries of the binary quadric $\bT_{\cG_{D_r}}$, defined via pull-back by the bundle inclusion $\iota\colon\cG_{D_r}\hookrightarrow\cG$ in Proposition \ref{prop:type-D-curv-chains}, have no dependency on the fibers of $Q\to N$ where $N=Q\slash\scV,$ \end{enumerate} \end{corollary} \begin{proof} As was discussed in \ref{sec:an-overview-chains}, conditions (1) and (2) are necessary conditions for a 3D path geometry to arise as chains.
-Furthermore, the necessary condition \eqref{eq:TC-3D-to-2D} has to hold on $\cG_{D_r}$ as well due to the fact that the torsion entries $A_0$ and $A_2$ need to be well-defined up to scale on $N,$ i.e.
+Note that by \eqref{eq:TU-general-chain}, 3D path geometries in Theorem \ref{thm:2d-path-geometries-generalized-chains} do not satisfy the necessary condition \eqref{eq:TC-3D-to-2D} relating the torsion entries of the 3D path geometry to $P_1$ and $Q_1.$ It turns out that adding this necessary condition to conditions (1) and (2) in Theorem \ref{thm:2d-path-geometries-generalized-chains} is also sufficient for a 3D path geometry to arise as chains of a para-CR geometry. \begin{proof}[Proof of Theorem \ref{thm:3D-path-CR-para-CR}: the para-CR case] As was discussed in \ref{sec:an-overview-chains}, conditions (1) and (2) are necessary conditions for a 3D path geometry to arise as chains.
+Furthermore, if the initial path geometry corresponds to the chains of the resulting para-CR structure then by Proposition \ref{prop:chains-2D-path-necessary-cond} the necessary condition \eqref{eq:TC-3D-to-2D} has to hold on $\cG_D:=\cG_{D_r}$ as well which implies that, restricted to $\cG_D,$ the torsion entries $A_0$ and $A_2$ need to be well-defined up to scale on $N,$ i.e.

 Using \eqref{eq:quasi-symp-consequences-chains} and \eqref{eq:phi-2D-path-general-chain}, condition (3) implies